Bingo (British version): Ticket

 Tickets are created as strips of 6, because this allows every number from 1 to 90 to appear across all six tickets.
-If they buy a full strip of six, it means that players are guaranteed to mark off a number every time a number is called.
+A player who buys a full strip of six is guaranteed to mark off a number every time a number is called.

 Gameplay

 The game is presided over by a caller, whose job it is to call out the numbers and validate winning tickets.
 They will announce the prize or prizes for each game before starting.
 The caller will then usually say "Eyes down" to indicate that they are about to start.
 They then begin to call numbers as they are randomly selected, either by an electronic random number generator (RNG), by drawing counters from a bag or by using balls in a mechanical draw machine.
 Calling may take the format of simple repetition in the framework, "Both the fives, fifty five", or "Two and three, twenty three", but some numbers have special calls due to their significance.
 In some independent clubs, numbers ending in a zero are described as 'blind'.
 So for example, thirty would be called as 'three-o blind 30' The use of blind numbers is generally restricted to independent bingo clubs, as it is not common practice in either of the largest chains of bingo club operators, Gala and Mecca bingo.

 As each number is called, players check to see if it appears on their tickets.
 If it does, they mark it off with a special marker called a "dabber" or "dauber", or simply cross it off with a pen or pencil, depending on the venue.
 When all the numbers required to win a prize have been marked off, the player shouts in order to attract the caller's attention.
 There are no formal rules as to what can be shouted, but most players will shout "yes" or "bingo".
 Some players may also choose to shout "line" or "house" depending on the prize, whilst others choose to shout "house" for any win (including a line or two lines), players may use any other call to attract the caller's attention (should they wish).